mstocco/mariostoc.co/content/traininglog/20210117-ironman2021-32weeksout.md

 It was maybe a minute down the trail when I heard their footsteps.
 The first guy went by me at what I guessed to be 5 min/km and his two friends were a touch slower.
 I am feeling good and with quicker people ahead me, I decided to match pace with the slower two.

 That pace lasted for maybe a kilometre for the two ahead of me.
 The gap that they put into me was gone and their effort fell off.
-No only was the first guy putting the hurt on these two, I don't think they were happy being caught either.
+Not only was the first guy putting the hurt on these two, I don't think they were happy being caught either.

 <!---->
 The fastest of the these 3 was further up the trail but had stopped to wait for his buddies.
 He was looking at his friends still down the trail with a dejected disposition as I went past.